Authing/docs/docs/en/reference/sdk-for-android/social/google.md

 - #### Use the Google sign In button
     If you use the Google login button we provide.

-    1. Add (or initialize) the following code to the layout file:
+    1. Add the following code to the layout file:

 ```xml
  <cn.authing.guard.social.GoogleLoginButton